calebowens/web-element-composition-utility/README.md

 # Web Element Composition Utility

 So...
-I woke up one moring and thought "I don't like traditional web frameworks".
+I woke up one morning and thought "I don't like traditional web frameworks".

 Here is what I don't like:

 - You can't just have one or two components in HTML
 - You can't manipulate child component's state from its parent, without managing that part of state in the parent
-- You don't controll re-renders
+- You don't control re-renders

 This library aims to fix those.
 Maybe it will or maybe there is good reason for some of the existing constraints.